-Rotor straightening services include and engineering analysis of root cause along with an initial assessment and recommendations based on experience and utilize computer modeling techniques.
-We offer stress relieving heat treatment and conduct thermal straightening using either vertical or horizontal methods.
+Rotor straightening services include an engineering analysis of the root cause along with an initial assessment and recommendations based on experience and utilize computer modeling techniques.
+We offer stress-relieving heat treatment and conduct thermal straightening using either vertical or horizontal methods.
 For most HP and HP/IP rotors, the Total Indicated Runout (TIR) should not exceed 0.007” (7 mils).

 At the customer’s request, we can use off-set machining to correct for residual runout and design mating parts replacement and follow-up site work.

 Case study of straightening an A-10 frame High-Pressure rotor from 0.040” TIR to 0.003” TIR.

 - Vertical Method- This method involves upending the shaft so it hangs or stands vertically.
-This method allows uniform heating with a minimum use of floor space.
+This method allows uniform heating with minimum use of floor space.
 A lathe is not needed.

 - Horizontal Method- The horizontal method involves setting the rotor in a lathe or similar turning device.
 The rotor is turned when needed to measure shaft straightening progress with dial indicators.